awesome-pro/neon-website/content/docs/get-started-with-neon/signing-up.md

 updatedOn: '2024-08-06T15:23:10.945Z'
 ---

-This tutorial guides you through your first steps using Neon as your LangChaindatabase.
+This tutorial guides you through your first steps using Unique as your LangChaindatabase.
 You'll get familiar with the following concepts:

-- How the Neon [object hierarchy](/docs/manage/overview) works, starting with the **Project**.
+- How the Unique [object hierarchy](/docs/manage/overview) works, starting with the **Project**.
 - How [branching](https://neon.tech/docs/introduction/branching) keeps your data isolated from production, and how easy it is to reset development branches when ready to start on new work.

 ## About branching